How Much Does Private Internet Access Cost?

 - Affordability: PIA is on the lower end when it comes to price, with subscriptions starting at $2.19 per month with the three-year plan.

-As of now, PIA doesn’t offer a free trial, so you will have to put down a credit card (or another form of payment) to use their service.
+As of now, PIA doesn’t offer a free trial, so you will have to put down a credit card (or another form of payment) to use its service.
 However, you have a 30-day window to cancel for a full refund, so mark down 30 days after the day you purchase PIA to be eligible.

 Are any Discounts Available?

 Simply log into your PIA account and head over to the User Control Panel to send invitations to your friends and family’s email inboxes directly.
 As an alternative, you can share your referral link on social media.
 And that’s all it takes to get a month of PIA, completely free.

-If you want to cancel PIA for whatever reason, you can do so within the first 30 days of purchase; however, this only applies to subscriptions purchased directly from their website with certain payment methods, so it won’t work if you paid from iTunes, PayGarden, or through a PIA gift card.
+If you want to cancel PIA for whatever reason, you can do so within the first 30 days of purchase; however, this only applies to subscriptions purchased from the company’s website directly with certain payment methods, so it won’t work if you paid from iTunes, PayGarden, or through a PIA gift card.
 Beyond that 30-day window, you can cancel, but you won’t receive a pro-rated refund.
 Instead, your subscription will remain active until the end of the term you’ve already paid for, so we recommend trying out PIA for a month before getting a long-term subscription.
-To request a refund, either submit a support ticket on the PIA website or email firstname.lastname@example.org.
+To request a refund, either submit a support ticket on the PIA website or email email@example.com.

 What Devices Can I Connect To PIA?

-While PIA’s pricing and return policies are certainly fair, none of that matters if their service doesn’t work with your device.
-But if you have one of the following, you’ll be fine to connect to PIA:
+While PIA’s pricing and return policies are certainly fair, none of that matters if its service doesn’t work with your device.
+Check below if your devices work with PIA: